Basic concepts of flexbox

 and the start and end lines are again switched.

-The live example below has flex-direction
+The live sample below has flex-direction

 set to row-reverse